atk4/data/docs/fields.md

 There may be various items to consider, for instance the same date can be presented in a short or long format for the user.

-The UI framework such as Agile Toolkit can make use of the :php:attr:`Field::ui` property to allow user to define default formats or input parsing rules, but Agile Data does not regulate the :php:attr:`Field::ui` property and different UI frameworks may use it differently.
+The UI framework such as Agile Toolkit can make use of the {php:attr}`Field::ui` property to allow user to define default formats or input parsing rules, but Agile Data does not regulate the {php:attr}`Field::ui` property and different UI frameworks may use it differently.

 :::{php:method} isEditable